wiiu-env/Aroma/README.md

 1. Extract the files to the root of your sd card
 2. Launch the environment via the [EnvironmentLoader](https://github.com/wiiu-env/EnvironmentLoader).
 You may need to hold `X` while launching the EnvironmentLoader to force open the menu.

+## Where's the Code?

+Aroma is a collection of tools, which all have public repos.

+You can go to https://aroma.foryour.cafe/package/base-aroma and click on any listed repository to see the source code of each part.